 What’s important to remember when it comes to email marketing is you need the person’s permission to send it to them.
-Whether they sign up to get emails on a clipboard at your office, on your website or by giving you an email address at a networking meeting, you must have explicit permission to market to them, or you’re in violation of CAN-SPAM laws.
+Whether they sign up to get emails on a clipboard at your office, on your website, or by giving you an email address at a networking meeting, you must have explicit permission to market to them, or you’re in violation of CAN-SPAM laws.

 Since most emails are opened on a mobile device, make sure your emails are optimized for mobile viewing (responsive design).
-Keep text, picture, and links to a minimum.
+Keep text, pictures, and links to a minimum.
 Put your call to action near the top of the email; don’t make readers scroll down to get your message.

 Finally, tap into the analytics tools your email marketing service provides.
 You’d be amazed at what you can find out—from who opened what email when, and what they clicked on, to which emails drove the most sales or generated the most engagement.

 3. Organic and Paid Search

 Have you checked your rankings lately?
 Type a few words to describe your accounting services into your favorite search engine and see where your business shows up.
 If you’re not happy with the results, it’s time to take a closer look at your website’s search engine optimization (SEO).
 You need to make the most of your CPA marketing, and proper SEO tactics will help you do just that.

 Backlinko offers some fun stats to get you excited about SEO: